jdgorman/PythonMarioGame/README.md

 # PythonMarioGame

-Use eiter the left and right arrow keys to move Mario or 'A' or 'D' on the keyboard.
+Use eiter the left or right arrow keys to move Mario or 'A' or 'D' on the keyboard.

 Space to jump